sas-fossdev/saspes/README.md

 * View final percent and cutoffs for grades

 ### Extra Features
-* View grades and final percents for courses even when Powerschool is closed.
+* (Temporarily removed for development) ~~View grades and final percents for courses even when Powerschool is closed.~~

 ## Browser Support